 Visitors are welcome Tuesday-Sunday from 10 AM-4 PM.
 Admission is $5 for adults, $4 for children 12 and under, free for children younger than three.
 The Center is closed on Mondays and federal holidays.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to speak with a licensed privacy law specialist to ensure compliance and to safeguard your rights and interests.
-You can find more information here by finding an accredited privacy law advisor.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Verify the identity of the person you are talking to.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to consult a certified attorney specializing in privacy laws to ensure adherence and to preserve your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.

-Handling Disputes: Document any legal issues or disputes and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
+Reporting Legal Issues: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+Consider reporting the issue to consumer protection agencies.
 Report Listing Problems: If you notice a business is closed or has incorrect contact details, inform us.
 Submit a report using the following form: Contact Us Form